What to Do When You Receive a Deportation Order

 Understanding What a Deportation Order Means

-A final order of removal is issued by an immigration judge after removal proceedings.
+A final order of removal (commonly called a deportation order) is issued by an immigration judge after removal proceedings.
 It means the government has determined that you are subject to being removed from the United States.
 However, there are several ways to challenge or delay enforcement of this order.

 Appeal to the Board of Immigration Appeals (BIA): If you received an unfavorable ruling from an immigration judge, you generally have 30 days to file an appeal with the BIA.
 Your attorney can argue legal errors or present new evidence on your behalf.

-File a motion to reopen or reconsider: If there is new evidence relevant to your case, or if your circumstances have changed significantly — such as marriage to a U.S. citizen — your attorney may file a motion to reopen your case.
+File a motion to reopen or reconsider: If there is new evidence relevant to your case, or if your circumstances have changed significantly — such as marriage to a U.S. citizen or a new qualifying family relationship — your attorney may file a motion to reopen your case.

 Request a stay of removal: A stay of removal temporarily prevents deportation while your appeal or motion is pending.
 This gives you more time to work through the legal process without being removed.